 To mark the centenary of the opening of King Tutankhamun’s tomb in 1922 and the lead up to the opening of the Grand Egyptian Museum in Cairo, 150 precious artefacts are currently on a world tour.
 An extraordinary collection of objects from the Pharaoh’s tomb, 60 of which have never been seen outside of Egypt before, will be on show from California to Japan, London to Sydney.
-During 2020 the exhibition will run until 3 May at the Saatchi Gallery in London has now closed, and a re-opening has been ruled out.
+The exhibition at the Saatchi Gallery in London has now closed, and a re-opening has been ruled out.
 The artefacts have now returned to Egypt, 10 of which are on temporary display in the Hurghada Museum and a further 10 will go on display in the Sharm el-Sheik Museum by the end of the year.

 Itinerary: King Tut World Tour Schedule of Locations and Dates

 Ended 13 January 2019 Los Angeles: California Science Center